Disorder-enhanced effective masses and deviations from Matthiessen's rule in PdCoO$_2$ thin films: Experimental Results

 Shifting focus to the Drude weight, $\omega_p^2$, as shown in Fig.~\ref{Spectral Weight}, we observe that all samples have very little temperature dependence; however, $\omega_p^2$ changes dramatically as a function of disorder.
 Comparing across our thickness range, we observe an unexpected 1.6$\times$ increase of the spectral weight from the most to the least disordered samples.
 This observation is surprising but it cannot be explained by random sample to sample variation of the carrier density ($\leq 20\%$), particularly because what is observed in the spectral weight $\omega_p^2$ has a strong systematic dependence on disorder.
 If one interprets the Hall coefficient as an inverse carrier density (Fig.~\ref{carrierDensity}), one finds that at low temperatures the 3D carrier density across the films is largely constant, $n = (2.15 \pm 0.07)\times 10^{22}$ cm$^{-3}$.
-Thus, while the spectral weight in thin films is reduced from the bulk value of $n = 2.45\times 10^{22}$ cm $^{-3}$ \cite{Takatsu2007}, it is clear that change in spectral weight cannot be explained by changes in the carrier density.
+While the carrier density in thin films is reduced from the bulk value of $n = 2.45\times 10^{22}$ cm $^{-3}$ \cite{takatsu_roles_2007}, there is no systematic disorder dependence when comparing within the films.
+When considering the mobility inferred from the Hall effect and the resistivity is $\mu = 50 - 200 \; \mathrm{cm}^2 \,\mathrm{V}^{-1} \mathrm{s}^{-1}$ at low temperature, indicating that even the thinnest films are still excellent conductors.
+Hence, variation of the carrier density with thickness cannot be the origin of the observed changes in spectral weight across the films studied.